THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Saturday’s forecast kicked off many days of good weather so we took off for our next spot: MacNab’s Cove.
+The forecast was calling for many days of good weather so we took off for our next spot: MacNab’s Cove.
 Moving to MacNab’s Cove required about two hour’s worth of passage through Saint Peter’s Inlet, a winding channel.
 We picked MacNab’s Cove because our guidebook (given to us by Louise) says it is a great anchorage, just as good as the busier Cape George Harbour.
 Although the guidebook recommended the sides to anchor, we decided to go smack dab in the middle.
 It’s 20 feet deep here and mud.
 The cove is picturesque.
 We have almost the whole place to ourselves, sharing it with a few houses that we can barely see from here.

-We spent a day with David working non-stop on our next video and me reading.
-Yesterday, we were extremely productive running our generator and doing chores.
-In addition, we also pumped up the kayak and went for a paddle around the cove.
+We pumped up the kayak and went for a paddle around the cove.
 Around one of the very small islands, another boat had come in and picked up a private mooring.
 We stopped to say hello and it turns out it was the owner of the beautiful house we had been admiring.
 This is his summer home, and he spends the rest of the year in Maryland.

 We have greatly enjoyed the calm and solitude here.
 We’ve spotted a bald eagle several times (we think it’s the same one) and the sunsets have been spectacular, in part because the water is so calm.
 Instead of a Caribbean cabana, Starry Horizons has been magically transformed into a lakefront cabin – and we are not complaining.